 Getting the right type of grants, funding and finance for your business is essential.
-There are many different types available - each of them designed to meet different needs.
+There are many different types available and each of them are designed to meet different needs.
+For further information, please visit the East Cambridgeshire District Council Business web pages.

 The Carbon Trust is an independent company funded by Government.
 Its role is to help the UK move to a low carbon economy by helping business and the public sector reduce carbon emissions now and capture the commercial opportunities of low carbon technologies.
 They offer leases, loans and other financing options.
 New, more efficient equipment should lower energy bills and with payments calculated so that they are offset by the anticipated energy savings, the financing option is designed to pay for itself.